 - the Taxation Administration Act 1997 (Cth)

-Any employee, director, agent, authorised representative, trainee, work experience student, volunteer, casual, manager, consultant and contractor of:
+Any employee, director, agent, authorised representative, trainee, work experience student, volunteer, casual, manager, consultant or contractor of:

 - Morgans Holdings (Australia) Limited or its subsidiaries, or